- If native valve, refer to the NHSGGC poster above for empirical endocarditis treatment. There is separate treatment guidance for prosthetic valve.

 - Consider in Person Who Injects Drugs (PWID) / Intravenous Drug User (IVDU), line related sepsis, or recent dental extraction.

 - Prior to antibiotic treatment take three sets of blood cultures.
 For each set send blood culture in aerobic and anaerobic bottles.

 - Seek senior specialist advice, refer to cardiology and consider early cardiothoracic input, particularly in staphylococcal infections and infections involving a prosthetic valve.

 - Use synergistic dosing of gentamicin.
-For guidance on dose, monitoring and duration see guideline on NHSGGC StaffNet / Clinical Info / Clinical Guidelines Directory and then search in the 'infection' section or search for 'Synergistic Gentamicin for Endocarditis in Adults'.
+For guidance on dose, monitoring and duration see guideline on NHSGGC StaffNet / Clinical Info / Clinical Guideline Directory (link only active if accessing via NHS computer) and search for 'Synergistic Gentamicin for Endocarditis in Adults'.

 - Discuss all suspected endocarditis cases with microbiology or infectious diseases unit within 72 hours.

-- Consider Out-patient Antibiotic Therapy (OPAT) referral after at least first week of inpatient therapy.
+- Consider Out-patient Antibiotic Therapy (OPAT) referral after the first week of inpatient therapy.

 Discuss further management with microbiology or infectious diseases unit (see Appendix 6 for contact details).